COVID-19 Updates: State of public health emergency declared.

 - Memorandum of Agreement (if entered into by the parties)

 The parties may decide to discuss costs at the mediation.
 Agreements about costs may be included in the settlement agreement.

-If the parties fail to reach an agreement about costs the issue may be addressed at a Board hearing.
-Pursuant to subsection 39(1) of the Surface Rights Act, the costs of and incidental to the proceedings under this Act are in the discretion of the Board.
+If the parties fail to reach an agreement about costs, the issue may be addressed at a Tribunal hearing.
+Pursuant to the Surface Rights Act, the costs of and incidental to the proceedings under the Act are in the discretion of the Tribunal.

 - the reasons for incurring costs

 - the contribution of counsel and experts retained